Armor for Sleep: Return and subsequent albums

 On February 24, 2020, the band announced on Facebook that they would be reuniting for a summer tour including nineteen US cities to celebrate the 15th anniversary of What to Do When You Are Dead.
 The tour was later postponed due to the COVID-19 pandemic, and on August 13, 2020, the band announced the new tour dates for 2021.
 In July 2022, the band announced a new album, The Rain Museum, which was released on September 9, 2022 on Equal Vision Records and Rude Records.

 In the summer of 2022, Armor for Sleep performed on select dates of the Hello Gone Days tour, co-headlined by Dashboard Confessional and Andrew McMahon in the Wilderness.

 In the spring of 2023, the band co-headlined the Pitch Black Forever tour with Hawthorne Heights.

 In the second half of 2023, the band went on tour to celebrate the 20th anniversary of their debut album, Dream to Make Believe, with guests the Early November and the Spill Canvas.

 In February 2024 the band performed on the 2024 Emo's Not Dead Cruise, which was headlined by Yellowcard.

 On July 18, 2024 the band released a new single, "In Another Dream".
 Then on October 11, 2024 they released another new single, "What a Beautiful World", along with a lyric video for the single.

 On November 12, 2024 the band announced a 20th anniversary tour for What to Do When You Are Dead which began in Boston on March 6, 2025 and featured supporting acts Boys Night Out and Hellogoodbye.

 On September 10, 2025, the band released the single "Breathe Again" and also announced their fifth studio album, There Is No Memory, which was released on November 7, 2025 through Equal Vision Records.
-The band will tour in support of the album by opening for Senses Fail and Story of the Year on the Scream Team Tour, which begins on November 17, 2025 at The Eastern in Atlanta, Georgia.
+The band went on tour in support of the album by opening for Senses Fail and Story of the Year on the Scream Team Tour, which began on November 17, 2025 at The Eastern in Atlanta, Georgia.

 On October 10, 2025, the band released the fourth single from the album, "The Outer Ring".
 Then on November 8, they released the fifth single, "Last Days", along with an accompanying music video.

+The band toured with Spanish Love Songs and Flycatcher in the summer of 2026.